OptimisticDev/wordfinder/README.md

 View Favorites Tab:
 ```
    In View Favorites Tab when we search a word, It will check the word
-   in favourite browser storage based on word as well as word's type.
+   in favourite browser storage based on word as well as word's type and will show the results.

    When we click the heart icon of the word list card then it will be removed from the favorite list browser
    storage